-The Board is composed of 7 members, with 1 executive and 6 non-executive Directors, with each member offering core skills and experience that are relevant for the successful operation of the Company.
+During the year, the Board was composed of 7 members, with 1 executive and 6 non-executive Directors, with each member offering core skills and experience that are relevant for the successful operation of the Company.
 The Board is responsible for the overall long-term strategy and general policies of the company, of monitoring the Company's systems of control and financial reporting and communicating effectively with the market as and when necessary.